FFICM Final MCQ

 The next sitting of the FFICM Final MCQ examination is currently due to take place on Friday 25 June 2021.
 The application window for the sitting will open on Monday 8 March 2021, the deadline for applications is 5pm on Thursday 6 May 2021.
 Please see below for booking link.

 LATE APPLICATIONS WILL NOT BE ACCEPTED.

 The MCQ section of the examination tests breadth of factual knowledge in the areas of science applied to clinical practice including resuscitation and initial management of the acutely ill patient; diagnosis, assessment, investigation, monitoring and data interpretation; disease management; therapeutic interventions and organ support; perioperative care; comfort and recovery; end of life care; paediatric care; transport; patient safety and health systems management.
 The MCQ section consists of 50 x SBA and 50 x MTF questions.
 Examples of MCQ questions can be found on related downloads below.

-The next FFICM Final MCQ examination is 14 July 2020.
+The duration of the FFICM MCQ examination is 3 hours.

 The pass mark for the MCQ exam is set using the Angoff reference method and adjustments are made for the borderline candidate using methods approved by the GMC.

 You must pass the MCQ before you can apply for the OSCE/SOE.
 The MCQ is valid for three years.